-- NAV has not yet been calculated for this period. - (1) NAV is generally determined as of the last day in the relevant quarter and therefore may not reflect the NAV on the date of the high and low sales prices.
-The net asset values shown are based on outstanding shares at the end of each period. - (2) From November 8, 2012 (commencement of trading) to December 31, 2012.
+- (1) NAV is determined as of the last date in the relevant quarter and therefore may not reflect the NAV per share on the date of the high and low sales prices.
+The NAVs per share shown are based on outstanding shares at the end of each period. - (2) Closing sales price is determined as the high or low closing sales price noted within the respective quarter, not adjusted for dividends. - (3) Calculated as of the respective high or low sales price divided by the quarter end NAV per share. - Not determinable at the time of filing.